SumoLogic/sumologic-kubernetes-collection-helm-operator/docs/dev/update.md

 1. Prepare pull request to [redhat-marketplace-operators](https://github.com/redhat-openshift-ecosystem/redhat-marketplace-operators), please see [example pull request](https://github.com/redhat-openshift-ecosystem/redhat-marketplace-operators/pull/546).

-1. Make sure that new version of Helm Operator is avialable on the desired platforms.
+1. Make sure that new version of Helm Operator is available on the desired platforms.